Social Media Algorithms: What They Are and How to Improve Your Reach

 Do you have another fun analogy for the algorithmic timeline?
 We’d love to hear it!
 Reach out to us on Facebook or on Twitter.

-For the record, Whisker Wars is actually a cool show.
+For the record, Whisker Wars is actually a cool show that I did watch.